 What Does Yellow Rice Taste Like?

-This rice has an earthy and fragrant aroma with a slightly nutty taste with notes of garlic, ginger, and onion.
-It is savory, with a hint of spice and a nice sweetness from the brown sugar, raisins, corn, and cinnamon.
+This rice has a warm, pleasant smell with a light nutty flavor and a bit of garlic, ginger, and onion.
+It’s savory with a hint of spice and sweetness from brown sugar, raisins, corn, and cinnamon.

 What Is Yellow Rice Made Of?